Hzbupahaozi/Q-DETR/README.md

 ```

 ## Acknowledege
-The project are borrowed heavily from SMCA-DETR.
+The project are borrowed heavily from Q-DETR.